My Love For Basketball!

 Bill Greguska vs Alan Iverson Basketball NeedEncouragement.com

-Give it your best shot; don’t quit, no matter the odds! (this photo was photoshopped; I never played for the Lakers)
+Give it your best shot; don’t quit, no matter the odds!
+(This photo was photoshopped; I never played for the Lakers.)

 Isaiah 42:17 But those who trust in idols, who say to images, ‘You are our gods,’ will be turned back in utter shame.